MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

   + SQL Server 2016 SP 1
   + SQL Server 2016 SP 2

-2. Get an updated version of the SQL Server installer:
+2. Get an updated version of the SQL Server installer for a given cumulative update.
+Any update to the machine learning (R and Python) features is in tandem with CU applications to the underlying database engine instance.

   + [SQL Server 2016 updates](https://sqlserverupdates.com/sql-server-2016-updates/)
   + [SQL Server 2017 updates](https://sqlserverupdates.com/sql-server-2017-updates/)

 3. Get corresponding CAB files for R and Python.
 For download links, see [CAB downloads for cumulative updates on SQL Server in-database analytics instances](sql-ml-cab-downloads.md).

-4. Place all files in the same folder, run Setup, selecting the folder location for the updated CAB files.
+4. Place all files in the same folder, run Setup.
+During installation, you are prompted to choose the folder location for the updated CAB files.

 ## Next steps